Yosimaril/CourseEnrollment/README.md

 <header id="readme-top">
   <div align="center">
     <img src="https://placehold.co/640x640/000000/FFFFFF?font=Open%20Sans&text=Course Enrollment" alt="Logo" width="80" height="80">
-    <h1>Komiku*</h1>
+    <h1>CourseEnrollment*</h1>
     <p><i>*The name is used solely as a project identifier.
 Any resemblance to existing names, trademarks, brands, or copyrighted works is unintentional.
 All rights remain with their respective owners.</i></p>
-    <p>An app to read comic.</p>
+    <p>A simple app for learning Go and Nuxt.</p>
     <p>
-      Komiku is a mobile application designed for comic enthusiasts to browse, read, and interact with their favorite comics.
+      CourseEnrollment is a course planning and enrollment practice project built to explore a Go API, a Nuxt frontend, Redis caching, and JWT-based authentication.
     </p>
     <a href="#installation">Installation</a>
     &middot;